adammck/ranger/README.md

 ## Related Work

-I have shamelessly taken concepts from most of these.
-I will expand this doc soon to clarify what was taken from each.
-For now, here are some links.
+I've taken ideas from most of these systems.
+I'll expand this doc soon to clarify what came from each.
+But for now, here are some links:

 - [Shard Manager](https://dl.acm.org/doi/pdf/10.1145/3477132.3483546) (Facebook, 2021)
 - [Service Fabric](https://dl.acm.org/doi/pdf/10.1145/3190508.3190546) (Microsoft, 2018)